arunofhyd/OmniSearch/latest_updater.md

 					set finishText to finishText & "Your settings have been saved to:" & return & "Home > OmniSearch > OmniSearch_Preferences.txt" & return & return
-					set finishText to finishText & "💡 MAGIC SHORTCUTS:" & return set finishText to finishText & "• Search '!settings' to quickly open this file." & return set finishText to finishText & "• Search '!reset' to run this setup wizard again." display dialog finishText with title "OmniSearch Setup Complete" buttons {"Awesome!"} default button "Awesome!" with icon note end if
+					set finishText to finishText & "💡 MAGIC SHORTCUTS:" & return set finishText to finishText & "• Search '!settings' to quickly open this file." & return set finishText to finishText & "• Search '!reset' to run this setup wizard again." & return & return set finishText to finishText & "A copy of these details has been saved to your Desktop."

+					set desktopFolder to POSIX path of (path to desktop folder) set detailsFile to desktopFolder & "OmniSearch Setup Details.txt" do shell script "echo " & quoted form of finishText & " > " & quoted form of detailsFile

+					display dialog finishText with title "OmniSearch Setup Complete" buttons {"Awesome!"} default button "Awesome!" with icon note end if